codehashi/web-basic-assessment/README.md

 ## Exercise 5

-Commit your solution at the repository you forked on Exercise 1 and make a pull request to the original repository of this test.
+Create a private repository and push this exercise to it.
+Tip: add a new remote repository to your local git copy.
+Keep the repository private and grant access only to codehashi@codehashi.com.